Week 27: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - NYT reported that Flynn officially disclosed to the Trump transition team on January 4 that he was under federal investigation for secretly working as a paid lobbying for Turkey.

 - Pence headed Trump’s transition team, but he continued to deny he knew about Flynn’s lobbying.
-Pence was also notified about Flynn by Rep Cummings in a letter dated November 18.
+Pence was also notified about Flynn by Rep. Elijah Cummings in a letter dated November 18.

 - NYT reported the Trump regime was aware of Flynn’s business dealings in early November, even before his infamous pro-Turkey op-ed on Nov 8.